8l/SmallWM/README.markdown

     exec /usr/local/bin/smallwm

 At this point, you may choose to write a `.smallwmrc` file to start any programs you wish to run for the duration of your session.
-Note that SmallWM does not include a process manager to handle session programs (unlike say, XFCE, which will restart components like the panel or the desktop if they crash).
-I use a tool I wrote myself, called [jobmon](http://github.com/adamnew123456/jobmon), to manage my system tray and other programs, but you are free to choose whatever process manager you like, since SmallWM doesn't care about it.
+Note that swm does not include a process manager to handle session programs (unlike say, XFCE, which will restart components like the panel or the desktop if they crash).
+I use a tool I wrote myself, called [jobmon](http://github.com/adamnew123456/jobmon), to manage my system tray and other programs, but you are free to choose whatever process manager you like, since swm doesn't care about it.

 Configuration
 =============